AdrienBrune/Secret-Voldemort/README.md

   * Add a rule.
   * set TCP protocol.
   * set the range port to [30000, 30000] (single port 30000 is used).
-  * set the computer IP adresse (go to Windows CMD, then tape the command line "ipconfig").
+  * set the computer IP adresse (go to Windows terminal "CMD", then tape the command line "ipconfig").
-  * Then you will have to give your public IP to other player (find it on internet).
+  * Then you will have to give your public IP (IPV4) to other player (find it on internet "My ip").
-  * Be ready to play.
+  * Your ready to play with players.